-New Fen - dense scrub with stinging nettles beneath
+New Fen East before Restoration in early 2015 - dense scrub with stinging nettles beneath © Peter Hughes

 The site encompasses the south west corner of the original, low-lying fen, together with the transition from peat to sandier soils on the higher, west edge of the fen.
 In recent decades it has been used both for arable agriculture and as a tree plantation.
 Although the eastern side of the site, on the deepest and wettest fen peat, remained uncultivated, lack of any management together with low summer water levels, resulted in the invasion of willow scrub during the last decades of the Twentieth Century; all of the richest open fen habitats were lost.

-When the LOHP acquired the site, almost none of its formerly rich wildlife remained.
+When LOHP acquired the site, almost none of its formerly rich wildlife remained.
 The abandoned plantation - much of it of non-native trees - was very dense and the growth spindly.
 As a result it was of little value even as cover for nesting birds and the ground beneath was so shaded that almost the only plants surviving there were stinging nettles.
-On the wetter parts of the site, common reed grows in more open clearings between the sallow willows.
+On the wetter parts of the site, Common Reed grows in more open clearings between the Sallow Willows.

-Volunteers creating the glade at New Fen in 2015
+Volunteers creating the glade at New Fen in 2014 © Rowena Langston

 Restoration of fen wildlife on this site is particularly challenging because of its recent management history.
 Between 2014 and 2016, a Heritage Lottery Fund 'Our Heritage' Fund award is enabling us to carry out the surveys needed to assess how best to progress this work.
 The HLF award, together with generous donations to our Riverlink appeal, helped us to purchase the site and safeguard its future.